the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 Cons
  - videos aren't very detailed (found more info searching on my own)
- - not on youtube (can't download/have to watch on the site)
+ - not on youtube (can't download/have to watch on site)

 ---